GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 7 yards

-**Effect**: You produce a sterling mirror veiled in a shimmering fog for the breifest moment.
-That creature's spell is redurected towards them.
+**Effect**: You produce a sterling mirror veiled in a shimmering fog for the briefest moment.
+That creature's spell is redirected towards them.
 If it affects a space, that space is centered on them (a shape that projects away from them instead inverts into them).
 If it instead targets a number of creatures, it affects them first and foremost and then is applied to the closest valid target until it affects the proper number of creatures.
 This cannot affect a spell of a higher tier.

 If the spell check is a critical success and you know the spell, you get advantage on any save made against it.